2022 Senior Review of Operating Missions

 - Hubble Space Telescope (Hubble)

 - Neil Gehrels Swift Observatory (Swift)

 - Transiting Exoplanet Survey Satellite (TESS)

 The 2022 Astrophysics Senior will use a multi-level review structure (see figure below), in which four panels report to a Senior Review Subcommittee, which was established as a subordinate group to the Astrophysics Advisory Committee, consistent with the Charter of the Astrophysics Advisory Committee and compliant with the Federal Advisory Committee Act (FACA) of 1972 (P.L.
 92-463).

-The Call for Proposals contains detailed instructions for proposal submission along with charges to the panels and Senior Review Subcommittee.
+2022 Call for Proposals - The Call for Proposals contains detailed instructions for proposal submission along with charges to the panels and Senior Review Subcommittee.

 For information about prior Senior Reviews, please visit the Astrophysics Documents page.